Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 The female athlete triad refers to the interrelationship between 3 factors:

-- getting enough energy to match their energy requirements of normal activities plus the sport (in the form of balanced calories)
+- not getting enough energy to match their energy requirements of normal activities plus the sport (in the form of balanced calories)

 - menstrual function – usually irregular or absent menstrual flow